mr-adult/blog-posts/An Introduction to Iterators.md

 let fifth = iterator.next(); // None in our implementation.
 ```

 You may have already figured this out, but the for-loops discussed above are really just syntactic sugar around a while loop that uses the iterator APIs.
 Revisiting our original example, we can restructure this code into the lower-level while loop like the compiler will during the build process (this is called desugaring).
-If you know Rust, you'll know that this code isn't "the rust way," but it's closer to what you'd see in other languages.
+If you know Rust, you'll know that this code isn't "the Rust way," but it's closer to what you'd see in other languages.

 ```rust
 // high level for loop